breakid/terminal_sync/docs/index.md

 ## Overview

-terminal_sync is a standalone tool for logging Bash and PowerShell commands to [GhostWriter](https://github.com/GhostManager/Ghostwriter) automatically.
+terminal_sync is a standalone tool for logging Bash and PowerShell commands to [Ghostwriter](https://github.com/GhostManager/Ghostwriter) automatically.
 The provided Bash script and PowerShell module register pre-exec and post-exec hooks that capture and send information about executed commands to the terminal_sync server for additional processing and enrichment.
-Once properly configured, any commands that meet the configured logging criteria (e.g., contain a specific keyword) are sent to GhostWriter.
+Once properly configured, any commands that meet the configured logging criteria (e.g., contain a specific keyword) are sent to Ghostwriter.

 ---

 ## Features

 - **Automatic Shell Logging**
-      - Logs Bash and PowerShell commands directly to GhostWriter based on a configurable keyword list
+      - Logs Bash and PowerShell commands directly to Ghostwriter based on a configurable keyword list

 - **Export Log Entries to CSV**
-      - Saves failed (or optionally all) command log entries to JSON files that can be [converted to CSV](usage.md#export-logs-to-ghostwriter-csv) and imported into GhostWriter
+      - Saves failed (or optionally all) command log entries to JSON files that can be [converted to CSV](usage.md#export-logs-to-ghostwriter-csv) and imported into Ghostwriter
       - Supports off-line logging

 - **Command Timestamps**